 Last but not least, the body varies greatly in how much — if at all — it can store things you consume as body fat.
 For instance, your body cannot store fiber as fat.
 You can say your body is inEfficient at storing fiber as body fat.
 On the other hand, your body can easily store starches as body fat.
 In this instance, it is efficient at storing starches as body fat.

 Water, fiber, protein

 The best way to lower setpoint and defeat Diabesity is to eat high-Satiety foods that are unAggressive, Nutritious, and inEfficient.
 The great thing about eating a SANE diet is that you don’t have to spend a lot of time trying to decide whether a food is any of those 4 things.
-All you need to remember are these three words: water, fiber, protein.
+All you need to remember are these three words: water, fiber, and protein.

 The SANE food way to avoid diabesity

 The SANE way of eating is simple and enjoyable.
 You’ll fill your plate with such healthy, delicious food that you wouldn’t think of reaching for a candy bar or junk food.
 When grocery shopping, pick foods as close to their natural state as possible.
 Here are the main SANE food groups.

 Fill half your plate with non-starchy vegetables, eating at least 10 servings per day.
 Generally, non-starchy vegetables are ones you could eat raw if you wanted to.
 (Think salad vegetables.)
 Since vegetables are loaded with fiber, which fills you up quickly, it’s almost impossible to overeat them.